 ADPF will call out counter-productive policies that don’t benefit the entire Australian dairy supply chain.
 This means taking on big arguments and taking a stance on regulation that matters to members.

-The Dairy Code of Conduct (Dairy Code) is an instrument under the Competition and Consumer Act 2010 and came into effect on 1 January 2020.
-The Dairy Code aims to improve the transparency of trading arrangements between dairy farmers and those buying milk.
+The Dairy Code of Conduct (Dairy Code) came into effect on 1 January 2020 and aims to improve the transparency of trading arrangements between dairy farmers and those buying milk.

-The Dairy Code sets out mandatory elements in supply contracts and requires processors that intend to purchase milk during the next financial year to publicly publish standard forms of milk supply agreements on their website before 2pm on 1 June each year, including minimum milk pricing.
+The Dairy Code sets out mandatory elements in supply contracts.
+It requires processors that intend to purchase milk during the next financial year to publicly publish standard forms of milk supply agreements (MSAs) on their website before 2pm on 1 June each year, including minimum milk pricing.

 ADPF hopes that the Dairy Code will see greater cooperation between farmers and processors – key to the long-term success of our industry.